dmashuda/academic-kickstart/content/post/async.md

   // Could fail if our database is down, but if our database is down that is pretty catastrophic insertCompany(data);

-  // Could fail if our email server is down, maybe the sysadmin wants to do some maintence in the middle of the day sendWelcomeEmail(data);
+  // Could fail if our email server is down, maybe the sysadmin wants to do some maintenance in the middle of the day sendWelcomeEmail(data);

   // External API's could fail